semantic-release/semantic-release/docs/usage/plugins.md

 ### verifyRelease plugin

-Responsible for verifying the parameters (version, type, dist-tag etc...) of the release that is about to be published match certain expectations.
+Responsible for verifying the parameters (version, type, dist-tag etc...) of the release that is about to be published.
 For example the [cracks plugin](https://github.com/semantic-release/cracks) is able to verify that if a release contains breaking changes, its type must be `major`.

 Default implementation: none.